-- 7. Change the indentation so that the text aligns under itself rather than under the number. - Use the Selection tool to select the note text. - Choose Text>Indentation.
+- Change the indentation so that the text aligns under itself rather than under the number. - Use the Selection tool to select the note text.

+• Choose Text>Indentation.
 The Indentation dialog box appears.

 - Click the Left Indent data field to highlight it.

 - Type .35.

-- Click OK.
+- · Click OK.

+- The materials list is included on a separate sheet.

+- Tolerances are specified as noted.